 10. Humans and animals require small amounts of protein N and amino acids for growth, development and functioning, but only a minor fraction of the N intake is retained in the body weight and/or milk and egg.
 The remainder is excreted, mainly via urine and faeces, and this N can be recycled and reused.

-40. Integrated sustainable nitrogen management in agriculture has a dual purpose: to decrease N emissions/losses, including to protect human health, the environment and climate; and to optimize the beneficial effects of N related to food production through balanced fertilization and circular economy principles.
+40. Integrated sustainable nitrogen management in agriculture has a dual purpose: to decrease N emissions/losses, including to protect human health; the environment and climate; and to optimize the beneficial effects of N related to food production through balanced fertilization and circular economy principles.

 41. Many environmental policies have a narrow scope concerning nitrogen management and would benefit from an integrated approach.
 For example, most NOx and NH3 sources have been included in the Gothenburg Protocol, but NOx emissions from agricultural soils, (semi-)natural NOx and NH3 sources are excluded when assessing compliance with the Gothenburg Protocol emission reduction commitments, as are N2O and N2 emissions to air and N leaching to waters.
-Conversely, in the European Union Nitrates Directive, all N sources in agriculture must be considered for reducing NO3– leaching, but NH3, NOx, N2O and N2 emissions to air are not explicitly addressed.
+Conversely, in the European Union Nitrates Directive, all N sources in agriculture must be considered for reducing NO3⁻ leaching, but NH3, NOx, N2O and N2 emissions to air are not explicitly addressed.